aiser-team/cabrnet/src/cabrnet/generic/model.md

 Notes on the configuration of the backbone:
 - `arch`: Currently, CaBRNet only supports backbone architectures that belong to the list given by [torchvision.models.list_models()](https://pytorch.org/vision/main/generated/torchvision.models.list_models.html).
-- `weights`: The backbone parameters can be either initialised:
+- `weights`: The backbone parameters can be either initialized:
   - randomly (`null` keyword).
   - by providing the path to an existing state dictionary.
   - by providing the name of a valid set of pre-trained parameters, as given by